Growing multiplex networks

-where from now on we denote the degree $k\lay{1}$ on layer 1 by $k$ and the degree $k\lay{2}$ on layer 2 by $q$, i.e. $k\lay{1}=k$ and $k\lay{2}=q$.
-The coefficients $c\lay{r,s}$ tune the dependence of the attachment probability at layer $r$ on the degrees of nodes at layer $s$.
-In the case of 2-layer multiplexes we can represent the set of coefficients $C = \{c\lay{r,s}\}$ using the compact notation $\{c\lay{1,1}, c\lay{1,2}, c\lay{2,1}, c\lay{2,2}\}$.
-The dynamics can be easily solved in mean-field and in some specific cases we can also solve analytically the master-equation and fully characterize the degree correlations within the two different layers.
+represent, respectively, the expected increase ($\mathcal{G}$) and the expected decrease ($\mathcal{L}$) of $N_{k,q}$ at time $(t+1)$.
+Assuming that $N_{k,q} = t P(k,q)$ for large $t$, the solution of Eq.~(\ref{eq:master}) is obtained by solving the corresponding recursive expression (see Appendix for details).
 In the following we summarize the master-equation solution in some particularly interesting cases.
 First of all let us consider simultaneous arrival of the nodes in the two layers.
 If we set $C=\{1,0,0,1\}$ then the attachment probability at each layer will depend only on the degree of the nodes in the same layer.
-In this case the degree distribution in the first layer reads
+In this case the degree distribution in the first layer reads~\cite{Dorogovtsev2000,Krapivsky2001}

 and the degree distribution in the second layer is identically equal.
-This distribution goes as $P(k) \sim k^{-\gamma}$ with $\gamma\simeq 3$.
+This distribution goes as $P(k) \sim k^{-\gamma}$ with $\gamma=3$.
 If we solve the master-equation for the multiplex evolution we obtain the analytical expression for the inter-layer joint degree probability $P(k,q)$

 The average degree $\bar{k}(q)$ at layer $1$ of nodes having degree $q$ at layer $2$ reads: